-We all want to know what our competitors are up to on AdWords, right?
+We all want to know what our competitors are up to on Google Ads, right?

-If you’re relatively new to the niche you may not yet be aware of who the AdWords players are.
-The easiest way to identify your competitors is by using the Google AdWords auction insights report.
+If you’re relatively new to the niche you may not yet be aware of who the Google Ads players are.
+The easiest way to identify your competitors is by using the Google Ads auction insights report.

-In the new Adwords interface, you can find the auction insights report directly above the graph when viewing campaigns or ad groups.
+In the new Google Ads interface, you can find the auction insights report directly above the graph when viewing campaigns or ad groups.
 In the old interface, you will find the auction insights report under the details drop-down button control.

 In this example, we see several pet food advertisers.
 A common misconception is the impression share is for all keywords your competitors are targeting.
 In fact, all of the KPIs are relative to the keywords you are targeting.
 Impression share and avg. position statistics are fairly straightforward.
 Additional KPIs provide details on how you compare head to head with respect to ad position.